Panajotis Dimitriadis

-Panajotis "Panos" Dimitriadis (born 12 August 1986) is a Swedish professional footballer who plays for Akropolis.
+Panajotis "Panos" Dimitriadis (born 12 August 1986) is a Greek-Swedish professional footballer who plays for Akropolis.
 Known for his ability to play in several positions, at AIK he was mainly considered a central defender, but is also an option as a defensive midfielder (his preferred position), offensive midfielder or wing-back.

 Dimitriadis started his career at AIK's and Djurgården's respective youth departments, before he joined Vasalund and played for the team in Superettan.
 He joined the Tippeligaen side Sandefjord in 2010, and stayed at the club after their relegation to Adeccoligaen.
 He joined Brommapojkarna ahead of the 2013 season, before he returned to his youth-club AIK ahead of the 2014 season.